Matthew 12:49–50: Content

 In the King James Version of the Bible the text reads:

 49: And he stretched forth his hand toward his disciples, and said, Behold my mother and my brethren!

 50: For whosoever shall do the will of my Father which is in heaven, the same is my brother, and sister, and mother.

 The New International Version translates the passage as:

 49: Pointing to his disciples, he said, "Here are my mother and my brothers.

 50: For whoever does the will of my Father in heaven is my brother and sister and mother."

 Analysis

-Interestingly even though only brothers of Christ are mentioned as inquiring after Him, he points out that anyone can become a brother or sister of Him spiritually by doing his will.
+Even though only brothers of Christ are mentioned as inquiring after him, he points out that anyone can become a brother or sister of him spiritually by doing his will.